divyajeettt/tic-tac-toe/README.md

 ## Footnotes

-In single-player mode, the Player, and in double-player mode, Player-1, <b>always</b>:
+In single-player mode, the Player, and in double-player mode, Player-1, **always**:
 - Gets the first turn
 - Plays as 'Naughts'